shinysharky/kaoru_public/README.md

 - welcome message for new people joining
 - automatically sends when joining

+### ˎˊ˗ moon phase
+- Kaoru tells you the current moon phase
+- maybe some special message based on the moon phase?

+### ˎˊ˗ daily
+- Kaoru sends a random cute picture or GIF (animals, aesthetic art, etc.).
+- This could be integrated with a curated list or a cute API.

+### ˎˊ˗ palette
+- Kaoru gives you a small, random aesthetic color palette (e.g., #FFD1DC, #B0E0E6, #C3E6CB).
+- Example: "Your aesthetic palette for today: a soft blend of #F0F8FF (AliceBlue) and #E6E6FA (Lavender)! 🎨
+- user can say !palette green for a green palette etc.
+- !palette special for special ones
 ### ˎˊ˗ mood
 - What it does: Asks users how they feel, then replies with an encouraging message.
 - Skills learned: Natural language (basic), customizing responses.